 Also at The Lodge is Perch, the hotel’s fine-dining experience.
 Overlooking the sugar-white sand beaches and pristine Gulf waters, this eatery is one you’ll be craving to return to year after year.
 Like Foodcraft, Perch prides itself on sourcing products from local fishermen and regional farmers.
 Open for dinner only, their menu includes items such as house-smoked pork belly, filet mignon, fresh catch, yellowfin tuna and more.
 After dinner, cozy up with a cocktail and dessert on the patio which features two fire pits and plenty of spacious outdoor seating.

 For lodging within the park, look no further than the Eagle Cottages.
 These newly renovated houses lining Lake Shelby provide roomy accommodations and an array of amenities.
 Each cottage has three bedrooms, three bathrooms, large living and kitchen spaces, two screened porches and an outdoor dining area.
 They also include amenities such as Adirondack chairs around a fire pit, a grill, porch swing, free park tours with on-site naturalists, bicycles and complimentary beverages.
-Note: Eagle Cottages are currently closed due to renovations and will reopen June 2021.

 The Cabins at Gulf State Park (19 total cabins) offer guests the opportunity to disconnect and reconnect with a variety of rustic accommodations.
 Featuring studio, two, or three-bedroom options, guests can choose to be either among the long leaf pine in the woods or along the shore of beautiful Lake Shelby.
 Each cabin is complete with bed linens, towels, microwave, coffee maker, toaster, pots, pans, utensils, flatware, and glasses.
 The lakeside cabins also have fire pits, BBQ grills, porch swing, fishing piers, and fish cleaning stations.
-Note: The Cabins are currently closed due to renovations and will reopen in late 2021.
+Note: The Cabins are currently closed due to renovations and will reopen in summer of 2022.

 The Gulf State Park Campground offers 496 full hook-up campsites, accessible for both RVs and tents.The campground’s amenities include air-conditioned bathhouses, a small camp store, laundry facilities, a swimming pool, volleyball and tennis courts.